Mary Fink: Awards

-Her outstanding commitment to community service was acknowledged by the many awards Mary Fink received throughout her lifetime.
+Her commitment to community service was acknowledged by the many awards Mary Fink received throughout her lifetime.
 These awards include:

 1972 – "Those Special People" Award: Given by the Professional Chapter of Theta Sigma Phi fraternity for outstanding volunteer service to the community.

 1973 – David M. Cook Memorial Award: This award honors the memory of the prominent attorney and human rights leader David M. Cook.
 The recipient of this award is chosen annually by a committee of Jewish Welfare Federation.
 On receiving the award, Fink said "There are others who have done so much more than I have.
 I never even gave it a thought ...
 I'm really thrilled.
 I looked up to Dave.
 He was a wonderful person and a friend."
 She received the award at the annual JCRC meeting on May 16, 1973.

 1976 – The Isadore Feibleman Woman of the Year Award: Established in memoriam of Isadore Feibleman, civic leader and past president of the B'nai B'rith organization.
 Fink was presented with the award at the 20th Annual Awards Dinner at the Indianapolis Lodge #58 of B'nai B'rith.

 1976 – Hannah G. Solomon Award: Created in 1965, this award honors Hannah Solomon, the founding member of the National Council of Jewish Women.
 The award is presented annually to one woman, distinguished for her service in advancing the goals of the NCJW.